What to expect when pursuing a personal injury claim in Florida

 It is important to retain an attorney as soon as possible for several reasons, one of the most important reasons being that your lawsuit needs to be filed within the Statute of Limitations.
 In Florida, individuals usually have four years starting from the date of incident to file a lawsuit founded on negligence.

 At The Eberst Law Firm, we have been involved in thousands of cases that went to mediation, arbitration or court.
 We are also well-versed as to the statute of limitations and how they apply to each and every case.
+When you hire the attorneys of Eberst Law, you are giving your case the best chance possible at securing a settlement that can properly get you the money that you not only need but deserve and hold those responsible for your injury accountable for their actions.

 For some more basics regarding what to do after you have been involved after an auto accident, be sure to visit our FAQ page.
+To contact Eberst Law you can either call our office at 352-269-0017 or fill out a contact form online.